blbadger/blbadger.github.io/logistic-map.md

 y_{n+1} = bx_n \tag{2}$$

 When

 $$a = 1.4 \\
 b = 0.3$$

 The following map is produced:
 ![map]({{https://blbadger.github.io}}/logistic_map/henon_map.png)

-This system is discrete, but may be iterated using Euler's method.
+This system is discrete, but may be iterated using Euler's method (see Clifford attractor page for details).
 With larger-than-accurate values of $\Delta t$, we have a not-quite-continuous map that can be made as follows:

 ```python
 # import third-party libraries